st1vms/st1vms/README.md

 https://github.com/st1vms/PongSVG

-A new game is released every week, with an avatar chosen randomly from my followers; be sure to follow me to be featured in the game :)
+A new game is released every day, with an avatar chosen randomly from my followers; be sure to follow me to be featured in the game :)